 Trystar designs and creates power distribution equipment; cable and generator docking stations are manufactured at a state-of-the-art facility in Faribault, Minnesota.
 Creating tailored products for a multitude of industries and companies is their bread and butter.
 Trystar is an expert at designing products but needed help creating them to meet demand.
 That is where Foundry stepped in to help.

-Trystar needed to keep up with the demand of their products.
-Trystar's previous system was time consuming and slow.
+Trystar needed to keep up with the demand for their products.
+Trystar's previous system was time-consuming and slow.
 They had the demand but lacked the infrastructure.

 Foundry created apps to tackle every step of Trystar's operations and systems.
 We talked to every department to come up with a cohesive product that has streamlined their process.

 Foundry created an efficient and optimized way to create products for their customers that saves Trystar time and money.
 Streamlining the way that they create products.

 High Voltage to Mix & Match

 At first glance, it might look like Trystar makes a small selection of about a dozen products.
 However, to serve the specialized technology needs of their customers, each of these product lines has a dizzying array of possible configurations.
 Voltage, amperage, material, receptacle types—even the color is customizable.
 Each rugged enclosure is a blank canvas for literally hundreds of possible permutations.